goodcodingagoodboy/MGCL-DA/README.md

 # MGCL-DA
 ## Code Availability

-The code used in this study will be made publicly available upon the acceptance of the corresponding paper.
-If you have any questions or require further details, please feel free to contact us.
+The code for *Multi-view Graph Contrastive Learning with Dynamic Self-aware and Cross-sample Topology Augmentation for Brain Disorder Diagnosis (MGCL-DA)* has been made publicly available.
+If you have any questions or need further details, please feel free to contact us.

 ## License